-The layout of the approved but

-never built Ashton Meeting Place
+The layout of the approved but never built Ashton Meeting Place and gathering place.

-gathering place.
 During the time of development, the open space requirements mandated by zoning should be clustered to create a publicly accessible green, ideally located to take advantage of the on-site environmental features while remaining accessible to the public.
 Woodlands and wetlands have been previously identified in the eastern part of the quadrant and should be protected during any development application.
 At the corner in front of the existing bank, large canopy trees serve as a landmark in Ashton and should be protected if possible.
-Designation within the Legacy Open Space Functional Master Plan as important open spaces will provide additional tools to support the creation of these spaces.
+Potential designation for inclusion in the Legacy Open Space Functional Master Plan as important open spaces would provide an additional tool to support the creation of these spaces.

-In the southeast quadrant, the proposed zoning should be consistent with the other three quadrants at CRN-0.5 total FAR, but the maximum allowable height is 45 feet instead of 35 feet.
-The additional 45-foot height should be limited to buildings that are interior to the site (to take advantage of the natural grade)

-and to buildings where the additional height helps to define a focal point that stands out from the rest of the block.
-In any event, the 45-foot maximum height should be applied selectively; this maximum is not intended to apply across all new buildings in the quadrant (see Figure 10).
+In the southeast quadrant, the proposed zoning should be consistent with the other three quadrants at CRN-0.5 total FAR, but the with a maximum allowable height of 45 feet instead of 35 feet.
+The additional 45-foot height must be limited to buildings that do not front on MD 108 or MD 650.
+The The 45-foot maximum building height should must be applied selectively; taking advantage of natural grade where possible.
+This maximum is not intended to apply across all new buildings in the quadrant (see Figure 10).
 The BG&E property is an exception that should remain under its current zone, R-60.

 Because the community and the landowner have a strong desire to continue a bank use on the southeast corner, the SSA Overlay zone, which is being retained in an altered form, should contain language allowing the associated drive-thru use to be continued with any redevelopment.
-The revised overlay allows a drive-thru in the CRN zone but with Limited Use standards requiring the vehicular circulation associated with the drive-thru to be screened from the state roads.
+The revised overlay allows a drivethru in the CRN zone but with Limited Use standards requiring the vehicular circulation associated with the drive-thru to be screened from the state roads.